D1plo1d/graphql-live-subscriptions/README.md

 returns a `GraphQLDataType` with:
 * a `query` field - immediately responds with the initial results to the live subscription like a `query` operation would.
-* a `patches` field - RFC4627 patch sets sent to the client to update the initial `query` data.
+* a `patch` field - RFC6902 patch sets sent to the client to update the initial `query` data.

 #### subscribeToLiveData({ getSubscriptionProvider, getSource, type })

 arguments:
-* `getSubscriptionProvider` MUST be an object with a `subscribe(callback)` function.
+* `fieldName` MUST be the same name as this field
-* `getSource` MUST be a function that returns the latest value to be passed to the query resolver.
 * `type` MUST be the same type passed to `GraphQLLiveData`
+* `initialState` MUST be a function that returns the latest value to be passed to the query resolver.
+* `eventEmitter` MUST be a function that returns either an EventEmitter or a Promise.
+Events:
+  * `emit('update', { nextState })` - graphql-live-subscriptions will generate a patch for us by comparing the next state to the previous state and send it to the subscriber.
+  * `emit('patch', { patch })` - graphql-live-subscriptions will send the patch provided to the subscriber.

 returns an AsyncIterator that implements the sending of query's and patches.